theomargel/ProtE/README.md

-ProtE creates 3 sub-folders: • Data_processing, with the files of the resulting data processing. • Statistical_Analysis, with the results of the statistical tests. • Plots, with all the plots saved in pdf. format.
+ProtE creates 3 sub-folders: • Data_processing, with the files of the resulting data processing. • Statistical_Analysis, with the results of the statistical tests. • Plots, with all the plots saved in bmp. format.

 ## How to cite ProtE